philipstubbs13/Bamazon/README.md

 <img src="readme_images/order_details.png">

 #### Insuffient quantity in stock
-<p>If the number you enter for quantity when you attempt to make a purchase is larger than the number the store currently has in stock for that product, you will receive an error message similar to the following example.</p>
+<p>If the number you enter for quantity when you attempt to make a purchase is larger than the number the store currently has in stock, you will receive an error message similar to the following example.</p>
 <img src="readme_images/insufficient_quantity.png">
 <p>The application will take you back to the list of departments where you can enter a different quantity or choose a different department.</p>
 <p>If there is an insufficient quantity, the application will prevent the order from going through.</p>